Best Practices for Updating Claim Workflow

-Queues are important because they can help organize your claims into different action categories.
-This makes it easier for the management team to know who on their team should be assigned to which queues based on skills or role. |
+• Queues are important because they can help organize your claims into different action categories.
+This makes it easier for the management team to know who on their team should be assigned to which queues based on skills or role.

-Statuses are important because they tell you where the claim is in its lifecycle.
-This can help the management team coach their team on which statuses to tag for certain scenarios to ensure easy follow-up on claims without having to dig through claim notes. |
+• Statuses are important because they tell you where the claim is in its lifecycle.
+This can help the management team coach their team on which statuses to tag for certain scenarios to ensure easy follow-up on claims without having to dig through claim notes.

-Issue tagging is important because issues can show where pain points are in the organization and determine the current issues delaying reimbursement.
-The A/R Waterfall Report will help the management team track pain points and will help you track your team's collections efficiency by tracking the reimbursement percentages throughout the year. |
+• Issue tagging is important because issues can show where pain points are in the organization and determine the current issues delaying reimbursement.
+The A/R Waterfall Report will help the management team track pain points and will help you track your team's collections efficiency by tracking the reimbursement percentages throughout the year.

-Notes are important because they help teams easily determine the history of what has been done on each claim.
-It is important that a claim note be added each time a claim is called on, checked in a portal, or received payer letters for.
+• Taking notes is important because they help teams easily determine the history of what has been done on each claim.
+A claim note must be added each time a claim is called on, checked in a portal, or received payer letters.
 This ensures that nothing is missed on the way to claim adjudication.
-A uniform note-taking structure across the board is equally as important, the management team can QA claim notes to ensure their team is following proper note-taking structure. |
+A uniform note-taking structure across the board is equally as important, the management team can QA claim notes to ensure their team is following proper note-taking structure.

-Follow-up dates are important because the Work Center shows which claims are due for follow-up based on this date.
+• Setting follow-up dates is important because the Work Center shows which claims are due for follow-up based on this date.
 If the date is never updated, the claim will stay overdue in the Work Center list, which may confuse or slow down the team if it's already been checked on recently.
-Typically, you should be calling on claims 20-30 days following claim submission depending on whether a payer portal is available to the team.
-Some payers will not give claim updates until the claim has been processing for 30 days. |

 In other words, effective team members learn to talk the talk before they walk the walk.